 For those looking for a quieter & more unique experience in Indonesia away from the Bali masses, it’s actually pretty hard to find many camps that offer surf lessons.
 Lombok is perhaps next on the list but again, it’s often described as the new Bali (being so close and quickly becoming developed) and it’s certainly not crowd free.
 It’s not hard to see why many are choosing to escape to more remote destinations like Sumatra.

-Like Bali, the Southern part of Sumatra is also famed for its reef breaks and is regularly visited by die hard surfer’s each year.
+Like Bali, the Southern part of Sumatra is also famed for its reef breaks and is regularly visited by die hard surfer’s year.
 And for any "learners" willing to take the long journey, they will also have the opportunity to experience something a little more real than those heading to Bali.
 Of course, there isn’t the choice of surf schools and there isn’t a beach quite as good as kuta beach (to learn to surf) but there is plenty of opportunity to catch some white water, have some fun with some experienced instructors and to learn the fundamentals of riding a wave.
+Because no matter where you are in Indonesia, if it’s your first time surfing, thats all you are ever going to do.
 As fun as surfing can be, in the early days at least, it’s as much hard work as it is fun.
 Progress is made but in short bursts.
-That’s simply what learning to surf is like.
-The time of year is certainly a factor & beginners are urged to visit earlier or later in the main surf season (March/April or October/November).
+That’s simply what learning to surf is like!

 Spending time in a legitimate surf destination (Like Krui, South Sumatra) where more "advanced surfers" come for their surf trips, you're bound to get some varying opinions.
 And for an experienced surfer, its a paradise for them.
 They’ll quite happily point out that it’s not a place for beginners but this is true only in the same way that going to Chamonix to learn to snowboard would be a bad choice.
 Would a beginner be maximising the surfing opportunities, of course not.
 It all depends what you’re looking to get out of your vacation.

 But wherever you learn, you’ll soon realise that surfing is hard.
 We all know it looks easy!
 I believe it’s one of the hardest sports to master and even if you're fit & dedicated it still takes years of practice to get the "basics" down.
-And if you start to learn after your teenage years, it also becomes even harder.
-Any advanced surfer you see in the ocean will have been surfing all their lives, practicing day after day, year after year.
-If its your first time surfing, then surfing is always a challenge in every sense.
+And if you start to learn after you're 18, it also becomes even harder.
+Any advanced surfer you see in the ocean will have been surfing all their lives, probably since they were a teenager, practicing day after day, year after year.
+If its your first time surfing, then it'll be a challenge in every sense.
 Many will struggle but most will enjoy the reward of a hard days surfing no matter your ability.